easy-up/portage-cd/README.md

 you must either mount the `/var/run/docker.sock` in the `portage` container, or provide configuration for accessing the docker daemon remotely with the `DOCKER_HOST` environment variable.

-If you don't have access to Artifactory to pull in the Omnibus base image, you can build the image manually which is in `images/omnibus/Dockerfile`.

 ### Using `/var/run/docker.sock`

 This approach assumes you have the docker daemon running on your host machine.